Preparing for return

 Encourage them to make an appointment with their doctor and ask for a thorough health check.
 They should get advice about a healthy eating plan and sensible fitness regime to bring them back to full health.
 Hostage UK can help to organise a full medical.

 There are all sorts of things we do to help us cope with everyday stress and help us to relax, such as going for a run or having a glass of wine.
 In moderation, these are healthy responses for anyone, but done to excess they can become detrimental.
 Keep an eye on yourself and each other – you will know if things don’t feel right.
-Seek help.
+Hostage UK can facilitate access to the right professional mental health support for you and your family.

 Dealing with the impacts of trauma

-In general terms, the psychological impact of being taken hostage is similar to that of being exposed to other trauma, including terrorist incidents and disasters.
+In general terms, the psychological impact of being taken hostage is similar to that of being exposed to other trauma, including major incidents and disasters.
 There are many potential reactions.

 Your loved one might experience cognitive problems, such as impaired memory and concentration; confusion and disorientation; intrusive thoughts or ‘flashbacks’ and memories; denial, perhaps that the kidnapping happened; and hyper-vigilance and hyper-arousal which is a state of feeling too aroused, with a profound fear of being kidnapped again.